alphagov/government-service-design-manual/service-manual/design-and-content/resources/smart-answers.md

 ## Presenting the result

-Show the result along with options of how what actions should be taken next.
+Show the resulting answer along with options of how what actions should be taken next.

 ## Retaining state